517 Pandora Ave E

 7.7 The Board of Directors is to serve on the Board as follows:

-(i) A Director shall serve without remuneration save and except in the event that the Board approves such remuneration, salary or honorarium for services and/or expenses above and beyond that which would normally be payable to the Director as reimbursement or special expenses.
+(i) A Director shall serve without remuneration save and except in the event that the Board approves such expenses above and beyond that which would normally be payable to the Director as reimbursement or special expenses.

-(ii) A Director shall be reimbursed for reasonable or special expenses incurred by them in the performance of their duties and may be paid reasonably for any duties they perform under contract to the Club.
+(ii) A Director shall be reimbursed for pre-approved reasonable or special expenses incurred by them in the performance of their duties.

 7.8 On any occasion in which a Director, or a spouse or a dependent of a Director, has a personal material or other substantial interest in any contract or transaction to which the Club is a party, it is hereby deemed that this Director has a conflict of interest and shall disclose such interest at the time the conflict arises.
 The Director shall refrain from speaking to or voting on the resolution to approve the transaction.